-MAGL implements a systematic approach to ESG data collection.
+The Fund implements a systematic approach to ESG data collection.
 ESG data is collected from third party vendors, counterparties or public sources before each investment and periodically for existing investments to measure the attainment of the promoted environmental or social characteristics.

 M&G has access to external ESG data providers, such as MSCI, which supply data to inform ESG research performed by the analysts.
-Due to the private nature of many counterparties and structure of ABS assets, data coverage by third party providers may be limited.
-Data is initially sourced from the third party provider and supplemented by data requested directly from counterparties.
+Due to the private nature of many counterparties and structure of ABS assets, data coverage by third-party providers may be limited.
+Data is initially sourced from the third-party provider and supplemented by data requested directly from counterparties and accessed via public sources.

-ESG analysis is supplemented with in-house carbon estimation tool, which is used for monitoring and encouraging reduction in direct and indirect carbon emissions within underlying assets pool where there is no disclosure.
+ESG analysis is supplemented with a proprietary carbon estimates (for asset types where carbon estimation methodology is in place), which is used for monitoring and encouraging reduction in direct and indirect carbon emissions within underlying asset pools where there is no disclosure.